Jemeni11/FicRadar/README.md

 ## Usage

-> You must be logged in to the forum (or AO3) for data to be extracted.
+> You must be logged in to the forum for data to be extracted.

-1. Navigate to a supported user profile page or forum thread.
+1. Navigate to a supported user profile page and copy the url.
 2. Click the FicRadar icon.
+3. Paste the URL or, upload a supported file.
+See the [supported files](#supported-files) section for more info.
-3. The extension will scan for fanfiction links.
+4. The extension will open a new tab and scan for fanfiction links.
-4. Export the results in your preferred format.
+5. Export the results in your preferred format.

+### Supported Files

+- [TalesTrove](https://www.github.com/Jemeni11/TalesTrove) TXT (Both Linksonly and regular) and JSON
+- TXT file with line breaks separating each link, or with lines like: `Author Link: https://...`
+- JSON files with a `authorLink` field.

 ### Example Workflows